yschulz/rqt_bag_recorder/README.md

 ![Loading a configuration set](images/recording.png)

 2. This list view gives the user easy access and instructions for the tasks at hand.
 Each configuration can be added with a *discription* field that leaves instructions about the test setup for the user.
 The discription can be accessed through the drop down arrow next to the file name.

+3. The *Set* button next to the filename lets the user easily swap between recording tasks that were defined inside the configuration files.